semgrep/semgrep-docs/docs/cli-usage.md

                                   'foo.*' that must match the path.
 This is an extra filter in addition to other applicable filters.
 For example, specifying the
-                                  language with '-l javascript' might
+                                  language with '-l javascript' migh preselect
-                                  preselect files 'src/foo.jsx' and
+                                  files 'src/foo.jsx' and 'lib/bar.js'.
+                                  Specifying one of '--include=src', '--
+                                  include=*.jsx', or '--include=src/foo.*'
+                                  will restrict the selection to the single file 'src/foo.jsx'.
+A choice of multiple '-- include' patterns can be specified.
+For
+                                  example, '--include=foo.* --include=bar.*'
+                                  will select both 'src/foo.jsx' and
                                   'lib/bar.js'.
-Specifying one of '--
-                                  include=src', '--include=*.jsx', or '--
-                                  include=src/foo.*' will restrict the
-                                  selection to the single file 'src/foo.jsx'.
-                                  A choice of multiple '--include' patterns
-                                  can be specified.
-For example, '--
-                                  include=foo.* --include=bar.*' will select
-                                  both 'src/foo.jsx' and 'lib/bar.js'.
-Glob-
-                                  style patterns follow the syntax supported
+Glob-style patterns follow the
-                                  by python, which is documented at
+                                  syntax supported by python, which is
+                                  documented at
                                   https://docs.python.org/3/library/glob.html
     --max-target-bytes BYTES      Maximum size for a file to be scanned by Semgrep, e.g '1.5MB'.
 Any input program